jamesmianjia/jamesmianjia.github.io/_pages/teaching.md

 Undergraduate Courses
 -----

-1. Language, Communication & Culture, University of Texas at Austin
+1. Discourse and Pragmatics, City University of Hong Kong
-2. Professional Communication Skills, University of Texas at Austin
+2. Workplace Culture and Interaction, City University of Hong Kong
-3. Culture and Communication Skills, Beihang University
+3. Language, Communication & Culture, University of Texas at Austin
-4. Workshop on English Debate, Beihang University
+4. Professional Communication Skills, University of Texas at Austin